Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Vitamins

-Edamame beans are a better source of most vitamins, being 33 times higher in vitamin A, six times richer in folate or vitamin B9, four times richer in vitamin C. and two times richer in vitamins B3 and B5.
-These beans also tend to contain more vitamins E, K, and B1.
+Edamame beans are a better source of most vitamins, being 6 times richer in folate or vitamin B9 and covering the DV by 78%, 4 times richer in vitamin C, and 2 times richer in vitamins B3 and B5.

 At the same time, soybeans are around two times richer in vitamins B2 and B6.